balena-labs-projects/balena-cam/README.md

 - This project uses [WebRTC](https://webrtc.org/) (a Real-Time Communication protocol).
 - A direct WebRTC connection fails in some cases.
 - This current version uses mjpeg streaming when the webRTC connection fails.
+- Chrome browsers will hide the local IP address from WebRTC, making the page appear but no camera view.
+To resolve this try the following
+  - Enter this URL in your browser: chrome://flags
+  - Ensure the media flag is enabled (this will give you access to other features)
+  - Now set "Anonymize local IPs exposed by WebRTC" to Disabled
+  - Refresh your app page

 ## Supported Browsers